The term SEND means 'Special Educational Needs and Disabilities'.

 SEND at Kilburn Infant & Nursery School

-Our SEND Leader, Mrs Swinfield, works alongside staff in setting targets for children, ensuring staff use appropriate interventions /strategies within the classroom.
+Our Inclusion & SEND Leader, Mrs Swinfield, works alongside staff in setting targets for children, ensuring staff use appropriate interventions /strategies within the classroom.
 Mrs Swinfield recommends teaching aids, attends and organises training for staff, supports liaison with parents and multi-agencies, meets regularly with the School Educational Psychologist, and supports staff/parents to write and action 'Early Help Offer' Plans.

 For more information, please refer to the SEND policy and the SEND Information Report or contact Mrs Swinfield at school.